konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 > `Topic` + `は` + `Comment`

 Whatever comes after topic-marking は is known as a **comment**, which is **something we want to say about the topic**.
-The comment is the focus of the sentence, so whatever is contained in the comment will be information the speaker wants the listener to know about the topic.
+The comment contains the focus of the sentence, so it expresses information the speaker wants the listener to know about the topic.

 ## Subject-marking が